Fans rejoice: Subscription-free streaming for NFL games

 The NFL has been inching toward subscription-free games in recent years.
 It made a deal with Twitter, then Amazon, to stream a handful of games online .
 This year, Amazon will offer 11 Thursday night games for free on its Twitch app or on its Prime Video app with a $119-a-year Prime subscription.

 Last season, Verizon customers got subscription-free access on phones to whatever CBS or Fox was broadcasting regionally on Sunday afternoons, plus all the nationally televised games on NBC, ESPN and NFL Network.
 Now, any wireless customer can get them on both phones and tablets.
-The one restriction: Seven games that are exclusive to the NFL Network channel can be viewed only on phones with a cellular connection — no Wi-Fi, no tablets.
+The one restriction: Seven games that are exclusive to the NFL Network channel can be viewed only on phones, not tablets.

 Online football streaming, estimated by NFL officials at 2 percent to 3 percent of overall viewership, isn’t enough yet to offset declines in television viewership.
 But the NFL believes every viewer counts.
 A key element in getting the television networks on board: The networks get to sell the majority of ads appearing on those subscription-free streams.
 Distributors such as Verizon get the rest.